salmanyam/dpp-llvm/README.md

+# Data and Pointer Prioritization (DPP)

+This repository contains the source code of our proposed `Data and Pointer Prioritization (DPP)` framework utilizing rule-based heuristics to identify sensitive memory objects automatically from an application and protect only those sensitive data utilizing existing countermeasures.
+This work has been accepted in `The 32nd USENIX Security Symposium (USENIX Security'23)`.
+The title of the paper is `Not All Data are Created Equal: Data and Pointer Prioritization for Scalable Protection Against Data-Oriented Attacks`.

+`DPP` is an adaptable and platform- or application-agnostic framework that automatically identifies and prioritizes sensitive data objects.
+We define seven rule-based heuristics for the identification and prioritization.
+We apply our rule-based heuristics to a program’s data flow graph.
+We implemented these heuristics in LLVM as a set of analysis passes.
+For performance comparison, we leverage the vanilla AddressSantizer and a DPP-enabled modified version of it to instrument all and the prioritized data objects, respectively.

-# :exclamation:**The DPP related instructions have been moved to the following repository for better instructions**:exclamation:
+### :exclamation:**The DPP related instructions have been moved to the following repository for better instructions**:exclamation:
 ### https://github.com/salmanyam/DPP